 The joy of software development lies in trying new technologies, but it might be a panic for such developers like Parker.

-If Parker thinks he can’t keep up himself up to update, then he has to listen to other developers.
+If Parker thinks that he can’t keep himself up to update, then he has to listen to the other developers.

 Arrogant and jealous developers